NSLS-II-BMM/BeamlineManual/xafs.rst

   condition is resolved before the scan resumes.
 For instance, 5 seconds are allowed to pass after a shutter is re-opened.

-`Here is a summary of pausing, resuming, and stopping scans
+`Here is a summary of pausing, resuming, and stopping scans using BlueSky
 <https://nsls-ii.github.io/bluesky/state-machine.html#summary>`_.

 Revisit an XAFS scan